eldrgeek/git-glitch/README.md

 ## `doit.sh` reruns last command on reload
 When the project reloads, the `glitch` invokes the `start` script, which in turn invokes `node-watch` which will run the `doit` script.
 So whatever is left in this file will be rerun.

+For this reason it's a good idea to re-comment any lines after you do a commit.

 #